NeuroNav

 Real-Time Vehicle Detection Pipeline (<500ms)

-• Distance estimation (monocular depth + bounding-box heuristics).
+• • Distance estimation using monocular depth and bounding-box heuristics

-• Threat assessment (urgency scoring based on distance × speed × approach angle).
+• • Threat scoring based on distance, speed, and approach angle

-Vehicle detection pipeline diagram showing capture, pre-processing, ML inference, distance estimation, threat assessment, and alert generation.
+Vehicle detection pipeline diagram showing capture, preprocessing, inference, distance estimation, and alert generation.

 Key Technical Breakthroughs